+There are two types of parents (i) those who push their child to go further than just in school activities and (ii) those who feel that extracurricular activities are too much pressure for their child.
+We have found questions like “How important are extracurricular activities?”, “Do they really benefit my child?”
+“It is not part of their academic requirements will it benefit their career?” and “Will it add value to my child’s knowledge?”
+Frequently pop into parents’ minds.
 It is believed that even top-performing students may not be able to meet their full potential without the opportunity to add and diversify their interests and skills with the help of extracurricular activities.
-In many ways, extracurricular activities play an important part in shaping up the personality of children along with lighting up their fun moments.
+In many ways, the benefits of extracurricular activities for students are primarily in shaping up the personality of children along with lighting up their fun moments.

 When you start achieving success through your non-academic activities, your self-esteem improves.
 For example, when you become successful in chess, which is an extracurricular activity, you see it as a success of your hard work and that will ultimately percolate down to your studies as well.

 Break From Studies

 Studies can get monotonous at times and the only way to break the monotony is to engage in meaningful extracurricular activities.
 These provide a welcome break from studies and homework.
 Depending on what activities your child likes to do or is persuing, these can help them destress and relax their mind.